 Electro-Harmonix is featured in top brand articles at My New Microphone.
 Check out these articles here!

 AudioThing Phase Motion 2

-Last but not least is the AudioThing Phase Motion 2 (link to check the price at Plugin Boutique), an advanced yet utilitarian stereo phaser plugin.
+Last but not least is the AudioThing Phase Motion 2, an advanced yet practical stereo phaser plugin.

 AudioThing's Phase Motion 2 brings 32-stage stereo phase-shifting to a user-friendly plugin.
 It has everything we could want in a go-to phaser and sounds awesome.